DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Practical implementation

 \subsection{Numerical results}

-In this section, we study the behaviour of our method and compare to several settings inspired by \cite{kovalev2021lower,even2021continuized}.
-In our experiments, we perform the empirical risk minimization for both the decentralized linear and logistic regression tasks given either by:
+In this section, we study the behavior of our method in a standard experimental setting (\eg, see\cite{kovalev2021lower,even2021continuized}).
+In order to compare to methods using the gradient of the Fenchel conjugate \cite{even2021continuized} in our experiments, we restrict ourselves to a situation where it is easily computable.
+Thus, we perform the empirical risk minimization for the decentralized linear regression task given by: